About

 (For more information on the Bhikkhunis please visit Dhammasara's webpage and saranaloka.org)

 Anukampa Bhikkhuni Project was registered as a charity in April 2017.
-It's objects are to advance Theravada Buddhism in the UK for the benefit of the public primarily by;
+The objectives of the charity are to advance Theravada Buddhism in the UK for the benefit of many, primarily by:

 Anukampa Bhikkhuni Project has a Safeguarding Children and Vulnerable Adults policy and associated procedures.
 If you would like a copy, please send your request through our general enquires contact form, putting 'Safeguarding' in the subject line.